lubomir-brindza/nautilus-typeahead/README.md

 No. The patch file that makes this PPA build possible is maintained by the awesome folks of the Arch Linux community, to support their own AUR package: https://aur.archlinux.org/packages/nautilus-typeahead/

-This repository was created at a point where I've had to make small edits to the original patch to make it apply cleanly to nautilus sources, but currently there's no difference between the two.
+This repository was created at a point where I've had to make small edits to the original patch to make it apply cleanly, but currently there's no difference between the two except metadata (line numbers, etc.).

+The current(-ish) version of the typeahed patch for nautilus 42 (distribuded with Ubuntu 22.04) and newer was authored by Xavier Claessens (see https://gitlab.gnome.org/xclaesse/nautilus/-/commits/type-ahead).

+Xavier recently made a few changes to the patch so that it respects view ordering (and also updated it for nautilus 45, which isn't distributed by Ubuntu yet); however I haven't been able to make it work with older nautilus releases.
+I'll try giving it some more time, but since Ubuntu 23.10 is around the corner, we might not need to wait too long.

 ## FAQ